Week 9: Preparation#

 Open the file my_testing_place.txt and look at its contents.
 Does it surprise you what you see?
 The file is empty because its previous content was removed when you opened it for writing.
 This is another warning that you should be careful when opening files for writing.

-You have seen that open() with the argument w creates the file if it does not exist.
-What if we specify the filename in the folder that does not exist?
+creates the file if it does not exist.
+What if we specify a path in a folder that does not exist?
 Will both the folder and the file be created?

 with open('my_test_folder/my_testing_place.txt', 'w') as f: